-

 ASCE’s Sustainable Infrastructure Standards Committee

 As stated in a publication on ASCE’s website, the development process of this standard began five years ago.
 The newly released ASCE/COS 73-23 is a product of a diverse group of stakeholders led by ASCE’s Sustainable Infrastructure Standards Committee.
 This Committee aims to create standards that provide technical guidelines for promoting safety, reliability, productivity, efficiency, and sustainability in civil engineering.
-Cristina Contreras, Founder and Managing Director of Sinfranova, is one of the members of the Sustainable Infrastructure Standards Committee.
+Cristina Contreras, CEO & Founder of Sinfranova, is one of the members of the Sustainable Infrastructure Standards Committee.

 ASCE INSPIRE 2023 Conference